WasmEdge/docs/docs/develop/javascript/tensorflow.md

 # AI inference

-The WasmEdge-QuickJs supports the WasmEdge WASI-NN plug-ins so that your JavaScript can run inference on AI models.
+The WasmEdge-QuickJs supports the WasmEdge WASI-NN plug-ins so your JavaScript can run inference on AI models.

 ## Prerequisites

-Install WasmEdge with WASI-NN plug-in
+Install WasmEdge with WASI-NN plug-in.

 - [with the Tensorflow Lite backend](../../start/install.md#wasi-nn-plug-in-with-tensorflow-lite-backend)
 - [with the PyTorch backend](../../start/install.md#wasi-nn-plug-in-with-pytorch-backend)